Buying and reselling secondhand products online have become popular ways to make money from unwanted items and save money on discounted purchases.

 How to Sell on Poshmark

-Keep in mind that Poshmark takes 20% of your earnings on sales over $15.
+Poshmark takes a 20% commission from your earnings on listings that sell for over $15.
 On all sales under $15, Poshmark will take a $2.95 flat fee.
-Learn more about Poshmark’s fees in the FAQ section.
-As you can see, knowing how to sell on Poshmark can be a very lucrative bit of knowledge.

 How Sellers Are Paid

 Buyers can either place a bid on an item, or they can select “Buy Now” and get the item immediately.